Frankfurt: Frankfurt Airport

 The city can be accessed from around the world via Frankfurt Airport (Flughafen Frankfurt am Main) located 12 km southwest of downtown.
 The airport has four runways and serves 265 nonstop destinations.
 Run by transport company Fraport it ranks among the world's busiest airports by passenger traffic and is the busiest airport by cargo traffic in Europe.
 The airport also serves as a hub for Condor and as the main hub for German flag carrier Lufthansa.
 It is the busiest airport in Europe in terms of cargo traffic, and the fourth busiest in Europe in terms of passenger traffic behind London Heathrow Airport, Paris Charles de Gaulle Airport and Amsterdam Airport Schiphol.
 Passenger traffic at Frankfurt Airport in 2018 was 69,510,269 passengers.

 A third terminal is being constructed (planned to open in 2026).
-The third terminal will increase the capacity of the airport to over 90 million passengers per year.
+The third terminal will increase the capacity of the airport to more than 90 million passengers per year.

 The airport can be reached by car or bus and has two railway stations, one for regional and one for long-distance traffic.
 The S-Bahn lines S8 and S9 (direction Offenbach Ost or Hanau Hbf) departing at the regional station take 10–15 minutes from the airport to Frankfurt Central Station and onwards to Hauptwache station downtown.
 The IC and ICE trains departing at the long-distance station take 10 minutes to Frankfurt Central Station.